leaderboardsgg/leaderboard-backend/README.md

 If you are on Windows/are a beginner, this will likely be the easiest to use.

 * Download [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (Community edition is free) or modify your existing install
+  * It's important that you choose this version, as we use the .NET 6 SDK, which older versions of VS do not have support for
 * In the section where you choose your Workloads, select at least "ASP.NET and Web Development"

 That should be it!
 Any other requirements to set up and run the application should be a directed process through the IDE.